usexfg/fuego/README.md

 CPU/GPU only egalitarian proof-of-work algorithm.

-~80% of all Dragonglass is set to be mined by FINAL season's debut.
+~80% of all Drægonglass is set to be mined by FINAL season's debut.

 ( 8000008 )  max supply (Eight million eight*)   *actual total supply [8000008.8000008]
 _________________________________________________